dylan-lang/opendylan/documentation/core-reference/source/threads.rst

 only when it is expected to succeed.
-If it is likely that the conditional update might fail multiple times around the loop, then either the number of times around the loop should be limited, or a blocking function from the Threads library should be used within the loop.
+If it is likely that the conditional update might fail multiple times around the loop, then either the number of times around the loop should be limited, or a blocking function from the Threads module should be used within the loop.

 The dynamic environment